 To parameterize the types in the new function we'll define, we need to name the type parameter, just as we do for the value parameters to a function.
 You can use any identifier as a type parameter name.
-But we'll use $\tau$ because, by convention, parameter names in Rust are short, often just a letter, and Rust's type-naming convention is CamelCase.
+But we'll use T because, by convention, parameter names in Rust are short, often just a letter, and Rust's type-naming convention is CamelCase.
 Short for "type," $\tau$ is the default choice of most Rust programmers.

 When we use a parameter in the body of the function, we have to declare the parameter name in the signature so the compiler knows what that name means.
 Similarly, when we use a type parameter name in a function signature, we have to declare the type parameter name before we use it.
-To define the generic largest function, place type name declarations inside angle brackets, <> , between the name of the function and the parameter list, like this:
+To define the generic largest function, place type name declarations inside angle brackets, <>, between the name of the function and the parameter list, like this:

 '''

-fn largest<T>(list: &[T]) -> T {
+fn largest<T>(list: &[T]) -> &T {

 '''

-We read this definition as: the function ${largest}$ is generic over some type ${T}$ .
-This function has one parameter named ${list}$ , which is a slice of values of type ${T}$ .
-The ${largest}$ function will return a value of the same type ${T}$ .
+We read this definition as: the function largest is generic over some type T. This function has one parameter named list, which is a slice of values of type T. The largest function will return a reference to a value of the same type T.